HydraMeshnet/developer-portal/glossary.md

 ## DAC Operation Attempt

 Operation attempts are similar to unconfirmed transactions in Bitcoin.
-In order to update the layer-2 state, these operation attempts have to be verified by the delegates.
+To update the layer-2 state, these operation attempts have to be verified by the delegates.
 One layer-1 transaction can contain multiple operation attempts that have to be verified and executed atomically.
 This ensures state consistency.

 ## DID Document